The Virtual Math Teams (VMT) Project

 The VMT online environment consists of a Lobby and many chat rooms for the collaborative discussion of math.
 In the Lobby, you can define your profile and browse the profiles of other people.
 You can send messages to other people.
 Mainly, you can see what chat rooms are already defined.
 Most chat rooms are associated with a math subject and an interesting problem or topic to explore and discuss.
 The chat rooms include a number of shared whiteboards for drawing and organizing ideas.
 There are also web browsers.
 Each chat room has an associated wiki page, where you can share your findings publicly.
 The VMT wiki is open to the world for reading, but you must register in VMT to post information there.
 You can also create a new chat room and invite people to it.

 If you register and log into the VMT Lobby, you can enter the VMT Sandbox room to explore the functionality available there.
 You can also join a chat room or even create one to invite people to for collaborative online chats.
 There is an introduction to VMT for students, parents, teachers and researchers at the Math Forum VMT web page.
-An extensive list of publications related to the VMT project is available (pdf); the best source is "Studying Virtual Math Teams".
+An extensive list of publications related to the VMT project is available (pdf); the most detailed presentations and reflections on the project are: "Studying Virtual Math Teams" and "Translating Euclid".

 After the 6-year IERI grant ended, the VMT project continued through an NSF ALT grant to explore agents in the VMT environment; a list of publications related to the ALT grant is available (pdf).
 An ONR CKI grant also supported continuing data analysis.
 During this period, we did a proof-of-concept port of the Open Source dynamic math system, GeoGebra, into the VMT system.
 This created the first multi-user version of a dynamic mathematics environment.